Face Recognition Performance Workshop

 ABOUT THE EVENT

-In the lead-up to Biometrics Month which encompasses four days of the Biometrics Congress (6, 13, 20 & 26 October) and a Privacy and Biometrics workshop, this satellite workshop will dive deeper into the topic of facial recognition performance, led by two international subject matter experts.
+In the lead-up to Biometrics Month which encompasses four days of the Biometrics Congress (6, 13, 20 & 26 October), a Privacy and Biometrics Workshop as well as an Introduction to Facial Recognition Workshop, this satellite workshop will dive deeper into the topic of facial recognition performance, led by two international subject matter experts.

 This workshop will cover the latest updates including results from the four ongoing tracks of the new NIST Face Recognition Vendor Test (FRVT).
 The session will give introductory material on biometrics performance comparing metrics for matching vs transactional rates, identification vs verification, and false positives vs negatives.